RodolfoTerra/api_php_mysql/README.md

-#API PHP e MySQL
+#API PHP and MySQL

-API para Ler, Adicionar, Consultar e Deletar em banco de dados MySQL com PHP
+API to Read, Add, Query and Delete in MySQL database with PHP

-##Aplicação
+##Application
-•	Conexão com PHP e MySQL;<br>
+• Connection with PHP and MySQL;<br>
-•	Manipulação de dados simples e padronizada (Inserir, Atualizar, Deletar e Consultar);<br>
+• Simple and standardized data manipulation (Insert, Update, Delete and Query);<br>
-•	Facilita a chamada por jQuery;<br>
+• Facilitates jQuery call;<br>
-•	Atualmente as requisições estão por GET, mas basta alterar para POST caso queira;<br>
+• Currently the requests are by GET, but just change to POST if you want;<br>
-•	Permite que a aplicação e o banco estejam em servidores diferentes com chamadas em jQuery.<br>
+• Allows the application and the database to be on different servers with jQuery calls.

-##Instalação
+##Installation
-Coloque o arquivo na raiz www/ do servidor onde está hospedado o banco de dados.<br>
+Place the file on the www/ root of the server where the database is hosted.

-##Arquivo
+##File
 • mysql/index.php

-##Permissão de servidores.
+##Permission for Servers.
-Domínio autorizado a acessar o banco<br>
+Domain authorized to access the bank <br>
 <pre>
 header('Access-Control-Allow-Origin: http://www.forum.zige.com.br');
 </pre>

-##Dados de conexão PHP e MySQL.
+##PHP and MySQL connection data.
 <pre>
 $servidor= "localhost";
 $bd_nome = "database";